Redfin: Fines and litigation

 In May 2007, Redfin was fined $50,000 by the Northwest Multiple Listing Service, and was forced to shut down reviews of homes on the market on its website, prohibited under multiple listing service rules.

 In November 2020, a lawsuit by several fair housing organizations accused Redfin of violating the Fair Housing Act by offering fewer services to homebuyers and sellers in minority communities and not offering to sell lower-priced homes because of the lower profits on such sales.
 In 2022, the company paid $4 million to settle the lawsuit, changed its policies, and implemented a new internal monitoring system.

-Awards

-In July 2006, Inman News awarded Redfin the Innovator Award for the Most Innovative Business Model.

-In May 2010, Redfin won the Seattle 2.0 award for "Best Startup".

-In October 2012, Redfin was named one of The DIGITAL 100: World's Most Valuable Private Tech Companies by Business Insider.

-In July 2013, Inman News awarded Redfin an award for "Most Innovative Brokerage or Franchise".

-In June 2014, Seattle Business magazine recognized Redfin as the best company to work for in Seattle in the Large Companies category.

-In December 2019, Redfin was named one of the top tech companies to work for in Seattle by Hired.com.